skpb1/PlacementApplicationTracker/README.md

 # Placement Application Tracker
 A tool for tracking placement applications, approvals, assessments, and visits.
-Course Work Project for Module CO7095 - Software Measurement and Quality Assurance University of Leicester, MSc Adv.Computer Science
+Course Work Project by Group 11
+Module CO7095 - Software Measurement and Quality Assurance MSc Adv.Computer Science, University of Leicester.

 # Project Structure
 - src/main/java/placementApplicationTracker: Contains the source code of the application